lunatech-labs/lunatech-argo-demo/README.md

     argo -n demo submit argo-demo-using-template-no-params.yaml --watch

-We can change the parameters different values for the parameters with two ways: from within a workflow definition or as CLI arguments:
+We can change the parameters in two ways: from within a workflow definition or as CLI arguments:

 	argo -n demo submit argo-demo-using-template.yaml --watch
 	argo -n demo logs @latest